Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Sole proprietorship vs. LLC: What should you choose?

-For real estate investing sole proprietor, the allure lies in simplicity and minimal startup costs.
+For a real estate sole proprietor, the allure lies in simplicity and minimal startup costs.
 As discussed, there is no legal distinction between you and your business, meaning all rental income and expenses flow directly to your personal tax return.
 This directness simplifies tax filing and provides complete control.

 Having a dedicated landlord bank account also enhances your professional image and can streamline rent collection and expense management.
 Baselane enables automated rent collection directly into your accounts, making it easier to track income.
 Furthermore, its bookkeeping features auto-categorize transactions and generate essential financial reports, including Schedule E, simplifying tax time.